smudge/decks/railsconf-2022/slides.md

 </div>

 <!--
 And so we crossed out that one too.
-Because, why not, it worked with the first one!

 But wait, if we don't use seeds or fixture data -- like, if we don't populate the user accounts ahead of time -- then what do we do?